Todd0554/CA_T1A3_Terminal_Application/README.md

 ```
 # Gems Used
 1. ***'rspec'***
    This gem is used to do rspec test for the programme.
 There are 3 main methods are tested in this section.
 You can use code of ***'rspec'*** to check the testing result in ***'src'*** folder.
+I choose serveral important calculation and produts showing methods to be tested.
 The codes are below.
 ```ruby
     require_relative '../product_list'
     require_relative '../code_music'